Nagoya Castle Saga with Kids: A Family Guide to the Forgotten Hideyoshi Stronghold (2026)

 Walk through the original stone foundations — the Hon-maru (main keep), Ni-no-maru (second bailey), and outer walls.
 Free entry to all of it.

-Some sections have explanatory signs in English.
+For older kids it’s a hands-on lesson in how a 1590s castle was actually built.
 The view from the Hon-maru toward the ocean is the photo of the trip.

 • Hours: 24/7